-This movement can only be made to controlled areas, or to areas of a major power with which one is at war.
+This movement can only be made to controlled areas, independent areas or to areas controlled by a power with which it is at war.
 It cannot therefore be done to areas of allied major powers, although it can be done to areas of allied minor powers (which for practical purposes count as being controlled by the major power).